Vegetarian Diet: Practical Guide for a Balanced Meat-Free Diet

 Hundreds of vegetarian recipes to explore

-FoodCraft offers hundreds of vegetarian recipes for all occasions: high-protein breakfasts, quick lunches, gourmet dinners, and balanced snacks.
-Each recipe displays its nutrition score and full macronutrient and micronutrient profile.
+FoodCraft offers hundreds of vegetarian recipes for every occasion: high-protein breakfasts, quick lunches, gourmet dinners, and balanced snacks.
+Each recipe displays its nutrition score and full macro and micronutrient profile.

 Automatic AI planning for your vegetarian menus

 FoodCraft's AI planning generates personalized 7-day vegetarian menus.
-The algorithm takes into account your calorie needs, allergies, favorite ingredients, and even your pantry contents to suggest realistic and varied meals, complete with a built-in shopping list.
+The algorithm takes into account your calorie needs, allergies, favorite ingredients, and even what's in your pantry to suggest realistic and varied meals, with an integrated grocery list.

 Is a vegetarian diet suitable for athletes?

-Yes, many top athletes are vegetarian.
-A well-planned vegetarian diet provides enough protein, iron, and energy to support intense sports activity.
-Slightly increase your portions of legumes and whole grains, and aim for 1.2 to 1.7 g of protein per kg of body weight depending on your activity.
+Yes, many top-level athletes are vegetarian.
+A well-planned vegetarian diet provides enough protein, iron, and energy to support intense athletic activity.
+Slightly increase your portions of legumes and whole grains, and aim for 1.2 to 1.7 g of protein per kg of body weight depending on your activity level.
 FoodCraft automatically adjusts quantities based on your physical activity level.

 What are the risks of deficiencies in a vegetarian diet?

 Risks are low if your diet is varied.
-Nutrients to watch include iron (focus on lentils, spinach and pair them with vitamin C), vitamin B12 (lacto-ovo-vegetarians get it through eggs and dairy, but supplementation is still recommended if consumption is low), omega-3s (walnuts, flax seeds, chia seeds), and zinc (pumpkin seeds, legumes).
+Nutrients to watch are iron (prioritize lentils, spinach and pair them with vitamin C), vitamin B12 (lacto-ovo vegetarians get it from eggs and dairy, but supplementation is still recommended if your consumption is low), omega-3s (walnuts, flaxseeds, chia seeds), and zinc (pumpkin seeds, legumes).
 FoodCraft tracks your intake and alerts you to any imbalances.

-How to handle social meals as a vegetarian?
+How do you handle social meals while being vegetarian?

-Let your hosts know in advance — most will be happy to accommodate.
-At restaurants, most menus now offer vegetarian options.
-When traveling, Indian, Thai, Lebanese, and Italian cuisines naturally offer many meat-free dishes.
-FoodCraft allows you to search for recipes by cuisine type to prepare dishes to share at group meals.
+Tell your hosts in advance—most will be happy to adapt.
+In restaurants, most menus now offer vegetarian options.
+While traveling, Indian, Thai, Lebanese, and Italian cuisines naturally offer many meat-free dishes.
+FoodCraft allows you to search for recipes by cuisine type to prepare dishes to share with friends.

-Can you be vegetarian and eat balanced on a budget?
+Can you be vegetarian and eat a balanced diet on a small budget?

 Vegetarianism is often more economical than a meat-based diet.
 Dried legumes, eggs, whole grains, and seasonal vegetables are among the most affordable foods.
-Avoid processed meat substitutes, which are often expensive and nutritionally poor.
-FoodCraft helps you plan budget-friendly vegetarian menus by highlighting seasonal ingredients and cheap plant-based proteins.
+Avoid processed meat substitutes, which are often expensive and nutritionally uninteresting.
+FoodCraft helps you plan budget-friendly vegetarian menus by highlighting seasonal ingredients and inexpensive plant proteins.

 Similar guides

 FoodCraft creates personalized 7-day vegetarian menus, balanced in protein and micronutrients.
-Discover hundreds of meatless recipes tailored to your tastes.
+Discover hundreds of meat-free recipes tailored to your tastes.

 Plan my vegetarian meals